ecmwf/open-ecpds/Options.md

 ### master.homeDir
 Define the home directory when accessing this host via the virtual FTP server on the master.
 This is particularly helpful when the host is dedicated to acquisition and contains multiple directories.

+## Monitor Options

+These options allow customising the behaviour of the monitoring portal for individual Web Users.

+### monitor.shareFeedback
+Control the visibility of the "Share Feedback" icon in the portal header for this Web User.
+When set to "no", the feedback button is hidden.
+The change takes effect on the user's next login (default: "yes").

 ## Mqtt Options